msmoiz/philosophy/README.md

 issue in a commit message allows the reader to see the ongoing justification for the change alongside its original motivation.

+## Code review

+**A code change should be reviewed and approved before being deployed.**

+There is often pressure to move on to the next thing once code has been deployed, and code improvements that are slated for the future fall to the wayside in the face of more exigent concerns.
+In other words, it is reasonable to expect that code will not change after it has been deployed.
+Thus, it is important to get code right on the first pass; code review facilitates this goal.

+**A code change should be reviewed within one business day of publication.**

+The sooner a developer receives feedback regarding a code change, the more likely it is that they will be able to recall the original development context and provide meaningful responses to the feedback.
+In addition, when a code change lingers, a developer may be forced to pick up other tasks in the interim, which results in more context-switching and hinders productivity.

 ## Package documentation

 **Each package should contain a README in its root directory.**